HakurouKen/douban.fm-api/README.md

-#Douban FM API Pirvate Documentation
+#Douban FM API Private Documentation

 ## Explanation
 This is **not** a Douban FM offical API doucmentation. **Please only use it for learning purposes.** All the request is based on the root `http://douban.fm` .